 Asset labels and tags may be coloured such as blue, red and yellow.
 Colour coding of asset tags is sometimes used as an effective means of quick visual identification of ownership, departmental responsibility or value (such as red tags for high-value and/or sensitive assets).

 There is a wide variety of identification technology available today.
-Customised polyester, aluminium, stainless steel labels and RFID tags suitable for every type of environmental application, from an indoor situation right through to labels that withstand the most extreme environments.http://idtracon.com.au/applications
+Customised polyester, aluminium, stainless steel barcode labels, and RFID tags suitable for every type of environmental application.
+From an indoor situation right through to labels that withstand the most extreme environments.http://idtracon.com.au/applications

-Barcode labels are popular because they can be attached to any sort of equipment and surface (metal) with minimal infrastructural spend.
+Barcode labels are popular because they can be attached to any sort of equipment and surface (even metal) with minimal infrastructural spend.
 Which is why they are a good option for small business asset management looking for low upkeep costs.